 Dust Storms are a regular feature in western Rajasthan in the midst of the Thar desert.
 15-20 years ago, dust storms were very common in Jaipur during April-May.
 Now we hardly have any!
 Jaipur is situated in eastern Rajasthan, technically it’s a semi-arid region.
 A lot has changed over the last few years.
 Concrete structures and dwelling units dominate the landscape within a radius of 20-30 Km of the city area.
 Does it have any impact on the occurrence of dust storms?
 I think it does have an impact!

 Earlier this week, we experienced one in Jaipur.
 Here is a picture that captures the dynamic sky colors during a dust storm which was followed by a drizzle.
-I shot this picture with a Smartphone, around sunset.
+I shot this picture with a Smartphone, around sunset at Jaipur Statue Circle.

-This area is called Statute Circle because it has a statue of Maharajah Sawai Jai Singh II, the founder of Jaipur city in the center of a huge circle.
-I’m posting another picture of Statute Circle during sunshine so you can see how dramatic it looks in first picture.
+This area is called Statue Circle because it has a statue of Maharajah Sawai Jai Singh II, the founder of Jaipur city in the center of a huge circle.
+I’m posting another picture of Statue Circle during sunshine so you can see how dramatic it looks in the first picture.